-For more information, please contact faculty member Karen Dwyer.
+For more information, please contact faculty member Karen Weber

 UNO Theatre productions

-The mission of UNO Theatre is is to ignite in the student, teacher, and community:
+The mission of UNO Theatre is to let you unleash your creative spirit!

-Students audition for roles in a variety of productions which take place during the academic year, and may also gain theatre experience in other related positions as well.
+Students audition for roles in a variety of productions which take place during the academic year, and may also gain theatre experience in other related positions.

 13th Floor Magazine

-A product of UNO’s Writer’s Workshop Department, 13th Floor Magazine showcases the best in student prose, poetry and visuals.
-Work accepted includes poetry, fiction, nonfiction, micro-fiction, novella, personal essays, comics, drama, painting, photography, transcripts and epic poems.
+A product of UNO’s Writer’s Workshop, 13th Floor Magazine showcases the best in student prose, poetry, and visuals.
+Work accepted includes poetry, fiction, nonfiction, micro-fiction, novella, personal essays, comics, drama, painting, photography, transcripts, and epic poems.

 UNO's student writing organization The Crop hosts open workshops for creative writers of every department and